 Political Science, PhD—Advanced Entry

 The Doctor of Philosophy in Political Science is grounded in the core fields of the discipline—American government and politics, comparative politics, international relations, and public policy.
 Students identify a primary and secondary field as areas of emphasis.
-The curriculum introduces students to all four fields and also seeks to develop their research skills through a series of methods courses.
+The curriculum introduces students to these fields and also seeks to develop their research skills through a series of methods courses.
 Students may develop a traditional, academic focus in one of the fields, or they may combine it with public policy to highlight a policy orientation.
 The program is designed to prepare students to be academic scholars and teachers as well as practitioners in research and public service.
 The PhD degree requires completion of required courses, passing a written and oral comprehensive examination, and the successful defense of the dissertation before a faculty committee.

 Credit Requirements and Advanced Standing

 Students entering with a master’s degree from outside Northeastern may receive advanced standing for relevant prior course work but must complete a minimum of 32 semester hours.
 Students entering with a Northeastern MA in political science must complete a minimum of 24 semester hours while also satisfying all PhD course requirements.
 Master's-level course work that results in advanced standing is evaluated by the graduate program director to determine its applicability to the PhD curriculum.

 Doctoral degree candidacy is attained after successful completion of all course work and passing written and oral comprehensive examinations.